Skip to main content

 How to get started with Logseq and publish your notes online in 30 minutes.

-Logseq is a great free open source notetaking tool which makes it easy for you to share your notes online like this one.
-I’ll show you how to quickly get set up.
+Logseq is a free open source notetaking tool that makes it easy to share your notes online.
+I’ll show you how to get set up quickly.

 Download Logseq